 - Dr. Patricia Daly, Vice-President, Public Health and Chief Medical Health Officer (Chair)

-- Ms. Barbara Grantham, President & CEO, VGH & UBC Hospital Foundation
+- Ms. Angela Chapman, President & CEO, VGH & UBC Hospital Foundation

 - Dr. Robert McMaster, Executive Director, VCHRI and Vice-President Research, VCH

 - Dr. Mark FitzGerald, Professor of Medicine, UBC, and Director, Centre for Heart and Lung Health, VCHRI

 - Dr. Darryl Knight, Vice President, Research and Academic Affairs, Providence Health Care

 - Dr. Julio Montaner, Director, Infectious Disease Clinic and Physician Program Director for HIV/AIDS at Providence Health Care and Director, BC Centre of Excellence in HIV/AIDS